Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 └── app.sh

-app.sh can be a simple script:
+The app.sh file can contain a simple script:

 #!/bin/bash